 The sale of licensed products is a key element of our strategy and we have continually expanded our offerings of licensed products for more than fifteen years.
+During the past year, we entered into a new license agreement with respect to Calvin Klein Performance retail stores in the United States and China which is in addition to our existing wholesale license for Calvin Klein performance wear.
+We expanded our relationship with Tommy Hilfiger by entering into a license for luggage and with Jessica Simpson by entering into a license for women's outerwear.
+We added to our portfolio of brands with licenses for Vince Camuto dresses and men's outerwear and with three licenses for products bearing the Kensie or Mac & Jac brand, (i) women's sportswear, dresses, suits, active wear and sweaters, (ii) women's cold weather accessories and (iii) women's handbags.

-During the past year, we entered into new license agreements for Calvin Klein women's handbags and small leather goods, for Calvin Klein better luggage and for Guess dresses.
-We also expanded our relationship with the National Football League with a new five-year license agreement that is effective April 1, 2012.
+Our new five-year license agreement with the National Football League became effective on April 1, 2012.
 This new license agreement provides us with exclusive rights to distribute outerwear to mass-market retailers and mid-tier department stores and with other rights to sell outerwear, sportswear and swimwear to better department stores, specialty stores, stadium stores and sporting good stores.
+Our license with Calvin Klein for women's suits expired December 31, 2011.
+We continue to design, produce and market product for this line while we discuss the terms of an extension with Calvin Klein.

-The following table sets forth, for each of our principal licenses, the date on which the current term ends and the date on which any potential renewal term ends:
+The following table sets forth, for each of our principal licenses, the date on which the current term ends and the date on which any potential renewal term ends